Methodology

 The number of HE TNE students enrolled at UK institutions overseas can be identified from HESA aggregate Offshore Records (AOR).

-The Department for Business, Innovation and Skills (BIS) conducted research in 2012/13 looking at the average student revenue from HE TNE students[1].
-The estimates for HE TNE have been produced by multiplying the average revenue figures by TNE enrolments for 2021[2]
+The Department for Business, Innovation and Skills (BIS) conducted research in 2012/13 looking at the average student revenue from HE TNE students[1] (opens in a new tab).
+The estimates for HE TNE have been produced by multiplying the average revenue figures by TNE enrolments for 2021[2] (opens in a new tab)

 Further education